apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 In general, that's what I recommend you do.
 A lot of reading.
 Look back through all the popular model and dataset releases and scour for them implementation details.
 What data processing/cleaning/filtering steps did they do?
 This will give you inspiration.
 I have found the Kimi K2 paper particularly inspiring as well, for how they did their data augmentation and synthetic data.

-Ultimately, I think the answer to "how should I process what will become my training data" is highly dependant and contextual.
+Ultimately, I think the answer to "how should I process what will become my training data" is highly dependent and contextual.
 So instead I focus on how to build out the infrastructure to do whatever you want.

 Data pipelines are hell.
 This article has not been a very practical guide.
 But hopefully it has helped call attention to the specific reasons why data pipelines are hard, and hopefully that aids you in your journey.